MG1222/app_RH/README.md

 - pip for installing dependencies

 ### Steps
-1. Clone the repository to your local machine: `git clone https://github.com/yourusername/relance-rh.git`
+1. Clone the repository to your local machine: `git clone https://github.com/MG1222/app_RH.git`
-2. Navigate to the cloned directory: `cd relance-rh`
+2. Navigate to the cloned directory: `cd app_RH`

 ### Setting Up a Virtual Environment